graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

-Lookup fields returning an interface or union type can be used as lookup field for all possible object types.
+Lookup fields may return object, interface or union types.
+In case a lookup field returns an interface or union type all possible object types are considered entities and must have keys that correspond with the fields argument signature.

 ```graphql example
 extend type Query {